AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 ### Nodes

-Nodes, or vertices, are objects that are pairwise connected with [edges](#edges).
+Nodes, or vertices, are objects that are pairwise connected with [edges](#edges) and represented as points.
 To set them, use the `node` and `id` fields in your [data](#data).

-You can adjust the size and shape of all nodes, of an individual node, or of a group of nodes, as explained in the sections below.
+You can adjust the size and shape of all nodes, of an individual node, or of a group of nodes, as explained in the subsections below.
 Also, you can configure their appearance - see the [Appearance](#appearance) section.

 #### Size & Shape